john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     >>> super_happy_fun_nums.numop1(2, 2)

-So, there are several ways to import from a Python script in the interpreter.
+So, you have options.
+Design your code to make it as convenient as possible for the user.

 ## Importing In Your Module

 If you created another Python module and called it `testing_imports.py`, you could use all of the same imports as we did in the interpreter above, to import `numop1` from `super_happy_fun_nums` (as long as `testing_imports` and `super_happy_fun_nums` are still in the same folder):

-    # this is the file: testing_imports.py
+    # this is a new file: testing_imports.py

     from super_happy_fun_nums import numop1